-[See also DISCIPLINE and HEGIS TAXONOMY OF DISCIPLINE DIVISIONS]
+[See also DISCIPLINE and HEGIS TAXONOMY OF DISCIPLINE DIVISIONS and Appendix B - CIP Codes]

 CIVIC ENGAGEMENT: A teaching and learning focus on educating students as citizens.
 Classes or programs include meaningful civic education and activities for social good.
 Classes and projects have components of reflection and engagement.
+This is an Applied Learning Activity.

 CLINICAL PLACEMENT: Students rotate through a variety of health care agencies with faculty supervision focusing on the health care field process, with individual patients or groups reflecting diverse settings, across the lifespan.
 Emphasis is on mastering theoretical concepts, improving skill competency, and developing clinical reasoning skills with a focus on evidence-based practice.
+This is an Applied Learning Activity.